EDD vs. IRS Payroll Audits – Key Differences California Employers Need to Know

 Frequently Asked Questions

-What’s the difference between an EDD and IRS payroll audit?
+What’s the main difference between EDD and IRS payroll audits?

-What penalties can I face in an EDD or IRS payroll audit?
+Can I face both an EDD and IRS audit?

-Should I hire a CPA to deal with an EDD or IRS payroll audit?
+Should I hire a CPA for EDD or IRS audits?

 other articles of interest